vipulprabhu2000/EduMentor/README.md

 ### EduMentor Website
 EduMentor Website is tailored for teachers to efficiently manage student records.
-It provides features to add new student records, view existing records, update details, and delete entries as needed.
+It provides features to add new student records, view existing records, update details, and delete entries as needed only to the authenticated Users.
 This user-friendly platform simplifies record management for educators.

 ## Get Started
 Step 1: